khakhalin/notes/00_words_to_lookup.md

 * How to debug in Python, beyond print()?
 What are the best practices here?
 * Maximum Likelihood (MLE) vs Maximum apriori (MAP)
 * Generative vs Discriminative models
-* Loss functions for logistic regression
-* Is batch norm a type of regularization?
+* Can batch norm be considered a type of regularization?
 (Actual interview question)
 * flip a tree (with honest suffering)
 * BayesNet - what is it?
 * ICA: how does it work, and in what cases it's better than PCA
 * radix sort
 * Finish dangit git
-* What's the best answer to "how to run linear regression"?
-* Same for logistic regression
 * Refresh hash tables (theory and implementation)
 * Refresh (maybe reimplement) red-black trees
 * LRU cash (Leetcode quest)